vinayk94/iso_assist/README.md

 [![Live Demo](https://img.shields.io/badge/demo-live-success)](https://iso-assist.onrender.com/)

 ISO-Assist is a Retrieval Augmented Generation (RAG) application that demonstrates how to build an end-to-end solution for document processing, embedding generation, and question answering with source citations.
-This project serves as both a working application and a learning resource for others and me, while building similar systems.
+This project serves as both a working application and a learning resource for me, while building similar systems.

 ## 🎯 Project Overview